 This article focuses on Meckel diverticulitis.
 For a general discussion of the un-inflamed diverticulum, please refer to the article on Meckel diverticulum.

 Patients usually present with acute pain in the right lower quadrant.
 Painless rectal bleeding is also frequent.

 A number of mechanisms are recognised as precipitants of diverticulitis.
 Meckel diverticulitis can occur due to bacterial infection, which can go on occasionally to gangrene.
 This is similar in pathogenesis to acute appendicitis or colonic diverticulitis.

 Meckel diverticula are usually seen as tubular incompressible blind ending hypoechoic structure with irregular margins.
 Occasionally it may also be seen as a cyst, raising a different differential diagnosis of intestinal duplication which however is said to have regular margins 2.
 Doppler may reveal anomalous vessels and signs of inflammation along the diverticulum.

 CT is the main modality employed in imaging patients with acute abdominal pain and signs of inflammation.

 Meckel diverticula are round or tubular fluid/air filled structures communicating with small bowel with a wall-to-wall diameter of 1.5-6 mm.
 Mural wall thickening and enhancement are seen with surrounding inflammatory changes in the adjacent fat as well as small reactive mesenteric lymph nodes.
 Wall enhancement will be absent in gangrenous Meckel diverticulum.

-Rarely, an enterolith can also be visualised within the diverticulum.
+Rarely, an enterolith can also be visualized within the diverticulum.
 As is the case with appendicitis, it is said that contrast opacification of diverticula is suggestive of inflammation.

 A small bowel obstruction may also be present and in many cases, this is the only pre-operative finding.

 Identification of Meckel diverticulitis requires not only familiarity with the condition but also a careful examination of the small bowel.
 If an inflamed diverticulum is identified a number of features should be sought and commented upon, including:

-- estimate the distance from the ileocaecal junction
+- estimate the distance from the ileocecal junction

 - size/length of diverticulum

 - location relative to the abdominal surface anatomy

 - enhancement/non-enhancement of the wall (non-enhancement suggests gangrene and impending rupture)